FuckingNode/fuckingnode.github.io/docs/manual/index.md

 fuckingnode clean hard
 ```

-Immediately after cleaning all of your projects, it'll now clear global caches of all your installed package managers.
+When cleaning like this, global caches from all your installed package managers will be cleared immediately after cleaning all of your projects.

-If you only wish to clear global caches without waiting for individual cleanup of all projects, use `fuckingnode clean hard-only`, or a shortcut (`fuckingnode global-clean` or `fuckingnode hard-clean`).
+If you only wish to clear global caches without waiting for individual cleanup of all of your projects, use `fuckingnode clean hard-only`, or a shortcut (`fuckingnode global-clean` or `fuckingnode hard-clean`).

 ### Step 4